 - Hardcore History – Logical Insanity: Hardcore History is a great history podcast in general, and though this isn’t Hitler/Holocaust-specific, it does a masterful job of explaining the context of war at the time and gets into the general theme of the second discussion question.

 Books and movies about Adolf Hitler and the Holocaust

 - Adolf Hitler: Wicked History series: This biography of Hitler is targeted at maybe late middle-schoolers and up, and is a great overview of his life and ideologies.
-It was the first book on Hitler and the Holocaust that we were able to find written at Sarah’s level.
+It was the first book on Hitler and the Holocaust that we were able to find written at Ashar’s level.